 Barbour Forks Trailhead Area:No discharging a firearm, air rifle, or gas gun except persons legally hunting turkeys, waterfowl, small game or big game animals and persons discharging paintball guns, ¼ miles in all directions from the trailhead.

 Remember to follow all shooting regulations and restrictions, and use only approved targets.
-On the ARP approved targets are: cardboard targets, paper targets, manufactured metallic targets (metal targets specifically designed for firearms), or manufactured thrown-type clay targets (clay pigeons).
-Please note: exploding targets are not permitted.
+On the ARP approved targets are: cardboard targets, paper targets, self-healing, manufactured metallic targets (metal targets specifically designed for firearms), or manufactured thrown-type clay targets (clay pigeons) No wooden backing allowed.
+Please also note: exploding targets and tracer bullets are not permitted.

-Use only approved targets with a safe backstop.
-Remember a safe backstop is one that will stop a bullet.
+Only use the approved targets named above with a safe backstop.
 Make sure not to attach your targets on trees, log decks, slash piles, fences, water tanks, or other improvements.
+Be aware of:

 Other people recreating in the area and take extra precaution to avoid recreators when shooting